frida/frida-website/docs/building.md

 one version of autotools whether we're on Mac or Linux.

 - **No moving parts.** The final binary must be self-contained/portable.
-Some of Frida's run-time components, like frida-fruitjector-helper, frida-agent, etc. will at some point need to be present on the filesystem.
+Some of Frida's run-time components, like frida-helper, frida-agent, etc. will at some point need to be present on the filesystem.
 These binaries are serialized and linked into the Frida library (for example `_frida.so` in the case of frida-python), which means it's portable without relying on external moving parts.
 At runtime these are written out to a temporary directory and later cleaned up.

 - **No runtime conflicts.** frida-agent, the shared library injected into target processes, must have all of its dependencies (GLib, Gee, etc.) linked in to